JackWFinlay/dwcp/README.md

 # dwcp
-Copies and renames files into new directory. deletes .log and .bad files in output directory that may remain from previous files.
+Copies and renames files into new directory.
+Deletes .log and .bad files in output directory that may remain from previous files.

 #### Files